nrfconnect/sdk-nrf/samples/bluetooth/peripheral_mds/README.rst

 You can control the sample using predefined buttons, while LEDs are used to display information.

 LED 1:
-   Blinks when the main loop is running (that is, the device is advertising) with a period of two seconds, duty cycle 50%.
+   Blinks, toggling on/off every second, when the main loop is running and the device is advertising.

 LED 2:
    Lit when the development kit is connected.